Blueberry pie: Ingredients

-A typical ingredient for blueberry pie are rinsed and steamed blueberries.
+The typical primary ingredients for blueberry pie are rinsed and stemmed blueberries.
 The berries can be frozen or fresh.
 Other ingredients include flour or instant tapioca, cinnamon, nutmeg, sugar, vanilla and butter.
-Recipes may vary ingredients.
+Ingredients may vary, depending upon the recipe.

 Nutrients

-A 100 gram reference serving of commercially prepared blueberry pie supplies 55 calories, and is 10% fat, 35% carbohydrates, 2% protein, and 52% water (table).
-It contains 10% of the Daily Value in vitamin K, but otherwise contains no micronutrients in significant content.
+In a reference amount of 100 g, commercially prepared blueberry pie supplies 55 calories, and is 10% fat, 35% carbohydrates, 2% protein, and 52% water (table).
+It contains no micronutrients in significant percentage of the Daily Value (table).